a-game/m-search/README.md

 We can resolve the above limitations by running our own search engine.
 I chose to use OpenSearch (Elasticsearch) because it's open source and it's easy to setup using docker.

+### Note

+If you want to see how the code looks before adding OpenSearch, you can see it [here](https://github.com/a-game/m-search/tree/87ebd15dd596b9733f27a586bc2017dcbae43fee)

 In order to run against a local OpenSearch instance, you need to do the following:

 1. Run the OpenSearch instance using docker `docker compose up -d`